-Now’s a good time to change our discussion from ancestors to other topics.
-Your approach to religion has fascinated me—the family overall moved from Congregational and Quakers to primarily (but not exclusively) Unitarian and that was the church I went to as a child.
+Now is a good time to change our discussion from ancestors to your approach to religion, something that has long fascinated me—the family overall moved from Congregational and Quakers to primarily (but not exclusively) Unitarian and that was the church I went to as a child.
 Your granddaughter, Sarah Hunt Snow, an important family historian, left notes of stories about how you approached the demand that Abby give up the gold watch as well as the demand—not followed—that you disavow marrying out of Meeting two Methodist sisters, the second a year after your first wife died.
 You refused to disavow your marriages to the wives and were subsequently read out of Meeting, yet you and your wife continued to attend services in the Methodist church and the Quaker Meeting.
 And you continued to financially support both places of worship.
 The letter I wrote to Sarah includes a discussion of the Gordon family’s entrance to North America.
 Alexander Gordon came from Aberdeen, Scotland.
 You married two daughters of his descendant William Gordon, a Revolutionary War hero.
 And your mother, who died when you were only 6 years old, descended from John Akin (Aiken) who arrived in the 17th century from Aberdeen as well.
 Did Alexander Gordon and John Akin know each other in Aberdeen?
-Did you know the connection of origins of your wives and your mother?
+Did you know the connection of early Scottish origins of your wives and your mother?
 I wish I could hear from you.

-Your daughter Abby, as you recall, compiled a carte de visite album of kin and neighbors around the mid-1860s with the backdrop of the Civil War and the fascinating business developments of that time—many of which involved you.
-These included earlier development of the packet boats of which you owned and commanded a number; the railroad that Grinnell urged for the area so better movement of goods could happen—furthering the development of industry in the area including the banking and insurance industries in New Bedford.
+Your daughter Abby, as you recall, compiled a carte de visite album of kin and neighbors around the mid-1860s with the backdrop of the Civil War and the fascinating business developments of that time—many of which involved you .
+The people included in the album pointed to and included earlier development of the packet boats of which you owned and commanded a number, as well as the railroad that Grinnell urged for the area so better movement of goods could happen—furthering the development of industry in the area including the banking and insurance industries in New Bedford.
 Additionally, you had a hand, critically, in the development of steel, under the efforts of Zoheth Durfee, who while not a relative was frequently in discussions with you, Grinnell, and probably James Arnold.
 Zoheth’s carte de visite, you remember, is in the album—Abby gave him the sobriquet The Learned Blacksmith.
 You, Grinnell, and Arnold are also in the Abby’s album.
 With all these efforts and more, New Bedford contributed both financial and intellectual capital to the development of the United States.
 And you were one of a number of major players.

-Agatha with her artistic brilliance left us a small sketch book created during her trip to Europe (with two Hathaway cousins, Margaret and Sylvia, and Elizabeth Hussey) in the spring of 1912, leaving the New York harbor two days after the sinking of the Titanic, before the surviving passengers, rescued onto the Carpathia, were even back in the New York harbor.
-The sketchbook and my study of it show us what these travelers saw in that very interesting time and allow us a peek on Europe shortly before the outbreak of WWI.
+Agatha with her artistic brilliance left us a small sketch book created during her trip to Europe (with two Hathaway cousins, Margaret and Sylvia, and Elizabeth Hussey) in the spring of 1912.
+The travel group left the New York harbor two days after the sinking of the Titanic, before the surviving passengers, rescued by the Carpathia, were even back in the New York harbor.
+The sketchbook and my study of it show us what these travelers saw in that very interesting time and allow us a peek of Europe shortly before the outbreak of WWI.
 Agatha’s caricatures and cryptic comments also provided some interesting puzzles to solve.

 Henry, my working title of the final major work on which I am embarking is From Pilgrims to Abolitionists and Beyond, Letters to My Ancestors.
 We know who the ‘pilgrims’ were and the 19th century Abolitionists, a group to which you, Loum Snow, Humphrey Hathaway Swift, and many others belonged.
 The ‘Beyond’ in this instance starts with Horatio Hathaway (1831-1898), directly descended from Arthur Hathaway (my 8th great grandfather), who with his son arrived from England around 1630.
 Horatio, as you recall, was a China trader and whaler in the Pacific and founded the Hathaway Manufacturing Company in 1888.
 One of his initial investors was Hetty Green who contributed an initial investment of $25,000.

-Horatio’s group of mills was the not the first in our extended family, for those we must turn to Loammi/Loum Snow (1779-1823), known well as the Captain of the ship the Ann Alexander when he met with the English fleet who were repairing damages a few days after the Battle of Trafalgar, October 21, 1805.
-Snow sold lumber for repairs to the battered ship; the lumber on the Ann Alexander was personally owned by Snow.
+Horatio’s group of mills was the not the first in our extended family, for those we must turn to Loammi/Loum Snow (1779-1823), known well as the captain of the ship the Ann Alexander when he met with the English fleet who were repairing damages a few days after the Battle of Trafalgar, October 21, 1805.
+Snow sold lumber for repairs to the battered ship; the lumber, personally owned by Snow, on the Ann Alexander.
 The ship supplied flour and apples they had on board as well.
-Captain Snow and the Ann Alexander soon moved on to the straits of Gibraltar where they came upon the new 74-gun frigate United States and gave them the news of the death of Lord Nelson.
+Captain Snow and the Ann Alexander soon moved on to the straits of Gibraltar where they came upon the new 74-gun frigate United States and gave them the news of the death of Lord Nelson .

 Henry, we are part of an extended family whose impact stretches from the early 17th century to the 21st century.
 I only wish you and I could meet to discuss the family and their adventures as well as the centuries of their contributions to the United States and the world.
 In closing, I want you to know that almost every day I am delighted to wear the lovely gold bracelet you gave Sally on the occasion of your 50th wedding anniversary .